ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   The indicated query type MUST match the task's query type.
 Otherwise, the Helper MUST abort with error "queryMismatch".

+  This field is called the "partial" batch selector because, depending on the query type, it may not determine a batch.
+In particular, if the query type is `time_interval`, the batch is not determined until the Collector's query is issued (see {{query}}).

-* The sequence of report shares to aggregate.
+* `report_shares`: The sequence of report shares to aggregate.
 The `encrypted_input_share` field of the report share is the `HpkeCiphertext` whose index in `Report.encrypted_input_shares` is equal to the index of the aggregator in the task's `aggregator_endpoints` to which the `AggregationJobInitReq` is being sent.

 Let `{aggregator}` denote the Helper's API endpoint.
 The Leader sends a PUT request to `{aggregator}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}`